 Unlocking the Mary Hamilton Papers

-Hannah Barker (Professor of British History, The University of Manchester), David Denison (Professor Emeritus of English Linguistics, The University of Manchester), Nuria Yáñez-Bouza (University of Manchester), Sophie Coulombeau (University of York), Tino Oudesluijs, Cassandra Ulph, Christine Wallis (Research Associates, The University of Manchester)
+Hannah Barker (Principal Investigator, The University of Manchester), David Denison (Co-Investigator, The University of Manchester), Nuria Yáñez-Bouza (Co-Investigator, University of Vigo and University of Manchester), Sophie Coulombeau (Co-Investigator, University of York), Tino Oudesluijs, Cassandra Ulph, Christine Wallis (Research Associates, The University of Manchester)

 Miss Mary Hamilton